 Marion Anthony Zioncheck was Seattle’s elected representative in the United States House of Representatives from 1933 until his tragic death by suicide on August 7, 1936.
 That tragedy was merely the tip of the iceberg of Zioncheck’s brief yet fascinating life.
 At his life’s nadir, he became the only U.S. Congressmember ever sent to an insane asylum.
-During his finest hour, at the peak of his congressional career, as a passionate champion of the nation’s underclass, he famously proclaimed, “I am a radical and I am damn proud of it.
+During his finest hour, at the peak of his congressional career, as a passionate champion of our nation’s underclass, he famously proclaimed, “I am a radical and I am damn proud of it.
 What do you think of that?”

 Born Marion Antoni Zajaczek in Kęty, Galicia, Austria-Hungary (now part of Poland) on December 5, 1901, Zioncheck immigrated with his parents to the United States at the age of three, moving first to Chicago, then to Seattle in 1905.
 Raised in poverty on Beacon Hill, he attended high school in Olympia and enrolled at the University of Washington in 1919, but had to withdraw without graduating because he ran out of money.
-He then toiled for several years in lumber camps and on fishing boats to earn his college tuition.
+He then toiled for several years in menial jobs in lumber camps and on fishing boats to earn his college tuition.
 He was thus able to re-enroll at UW at the age of 25, financially supporting both his studies and his parents.
 His experience as an impoverished and non-traditional student among privileged young classmates would profoundly determine his future character and career.

 After earning his bachelor’s degree, Zioncheck first made his mark as a rabble-rouser in 1928 while attending the UW School of Law.
 As president of the Associated Students of the University of Washington (ASUW), he brazenly challenged the dominance of the Greek system and the UW athletic department over UW’s funding decisions when he campaigned for the creation of a student union building on campus.
-His activism at UW earned him a head-shaving and a dunking in Lake Washington from ungrateful UW football players, yet it also led, several years later, to the financing and construction of the Husky Union Building, which finally opened in 1949.
+His activism at UW earned him a head-shaving and a dunking in Lake Washington from ungrateful UW football players, yet it also led, several years later, to the financing and construction of the Husky Union Building, which finally opened on October 25, 1949.